Territory

 Chien Hotel

 A large several story abandoned Hotel that is located just off the beach at the western side of the territory.
 Chien Hotel is in good condition, it has a few broken windows and minor repairs but otherwise this is the main headquarters of pack.
 Hidden within the thick trees as it has a large metal gate surrounding it, this gives the hotel a dark but powerful look.
 Among the many rooms and hall ways it has a large basement and wine cellar.
 The hotel has four floors, the top three consisting of many rooms on each floor, and the first floor including general rooms, such as the kitchen, the dining room, and the foyer.
+The top two floors are off limits due to damage and danger.
+Many of the windows have been destroyed during the Red Star's fall.
 Check the residencies page for maps of available rooms!

 Lunenburg